forta-network/starter-kits/positive-reputation-py/README.md

 ## Alerts

 - POSITIVE-REPUTATION-1
+  - Fired when an EOA with positive reputation has been identified by both nonce and age
+  - Severity is always set to "info"
+  - Type is always set to "info"

+- POSITIVE-REPUTATION-2
-  - Fired when an EOA with positive reputation has been identified
+  - Fired when an EOA with positive reputation has been identified by merely age
   - Severity is always set to "info"
   - Type is always set to "info"

 ## Test Data